-HUNTINGTON, W.Va. – The Marshall University Forensic Science Graduate Program once again is ranked number one in the country for its students receiving the highest overall scores on the Forensic Science Assessment Test, a qualifying test offered each year by the American Board of Criminalistics.
+The Marshall University Forensic Science Graduate Program once again ranked number one in the country for its students receiving the highest overall test scores, compared to other graduate programs participating in the Forensic Science Assessment Test, a national assessment test offered each year by the American Board of Criminalistics.

 Marshall University was one of 10 graduate programs that participated this year.
 In total, 101 graduate students were tested.

 Marshall’s Forensic Science Graduate Program ranked first or second in 14 of 18 subject matter areas that included drugs, crime scene, evidence handling, fire debris, forensic biology, latent prints, legal, pattern evidence, questioned documents, toxicology, lab operations, firearms/tool mark, quality assurance/quality control and trace evidence.

 It is the sixth time in nine years that Marshall’s nationally recognized program ranked number one in the country on the assessment test.

 This year the American Board of Criminalistics changed the format of FSAT evaluations.
 According to the board, graduate and undergraduate programs were ranked separately this year, whereas the rankings were previously combined.